kubernetes/minikube/site/content/en/docs/tutorials/kubernetes_101/module1.md

 minikube start
 ```

 Great!
-You now have a runnning Kubernetes cluster in your terminal. minikube started a virtual environment for you, and a Kubernetes cluster is now running in that environment.
+You now have a running Kubernetes cluster in your terminal. minikube started a virtual environment for you, and a Kubernetes cluster is now running in that environment.

 ## Step 2 - Cluster version